2022 Science Graduate Special Feature18th July 2022

 Yes, we hear you!
 And we ensure we have graduate roles available that address this (read on for actual live vacancies).
 What I can also do is reassure you that skills-based doesn’t just mean skills from industry so please include any skills from part-time jobs you’ve had, from course projects, from volunteer work, from your hobbies.
 A lot of the skills that industry are looking for will be transferable.

 After applying comes interviewing.
 See this post for the basics in what to expect here.
 Although it is perhaps the most daunting aspect, it is also something you can prepare for and you could even practice your interviewing technique with us.
 Our consultants routinely give up their time and offer virtual career clinics where they will offer bespoke advice to you and what you need.
-Graham has one on the 30th June, see below advert for the details.

 Live graduate vacancies we have now